Nicoolandgood/nucliar/README.md

 export default {{it.name}};
 ```

-This file contains the template that will be rendered by Nucliar when generating `effect-component`.
+This file contains the template Nucliar will use to generate our `effect-component`.

 >The template engine used by Nucliar is [Squirrelly](https://squirrelly.js.org/).
 You can learn more about the template syntax [here](https://squirrelly.js.org/docs/syntax/overview).